iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - device model for device readings
     - timestamp
     - measurement mode (AI/device/manual)
-    - optional quality indicator if your system supports it (e.g., “signal quality low”)
+    - Optional quality indicator (if supported): a simple flag that helps users interpret reliability (e.g., “Low signal quality — result may be less accurate”)

 - **Explain the “why” at a user level**
   - Provide a short “How this works” explanation that is honest and understandable.